Yukselcsgn/dynamic_web_scraper/README.md

 ## Requirements
 - Python 3.8 or later
 - Google Chrome or Firefox
-- All dependencies are version-pinned in `requirements.txt`
+- All dependencies are version-pinned in `requirements.txt` for reproducibility and stability.

 ---